About the Journal

 We especially value research that:

-• Connects ancient worlds to present-day conversations on technology, ethics, sustainability, and social justice.
+• Connects ancient worlds to present-day debates on technology, ethics, sustainability, and social justice.

 • Engages with neurodivergent perspectives and develops inclusive approaches to teaching and learning.

-• Recovers and amplifies the voices historically silenced or marginalised, particularly those of women and underrepresented groups in Ancient Studies.
+• Recovers and amplifies historically marginalised voices, particularly those of women and underrepresented groups.

-• Experiments with emerging technologies (AI, VR, gamification, digital platforms) as tools for rethinking pedagogy.
+• Experiments with emerging technologies (AI, VR, gamification, digital platforms) to rethink pedagogy.

 Editorial Standards